Abdulla-1234/LLM-Powered-chatbot-System-with-RAG-FAISS/README.md

 An intelligent Question & Answer system built with **LangChain**, **Google Gemini**, and **Streamlit** that provides instant answers to course-related queries using advanced **Retrieval-Augmented Generation (RAG)** technology.

 **Live App**: [Click here to try it out](https://llm-powered-chatbot-system-with-rag-faiss-dhhuctnzvsnvpxsbxnkr.streamlit.app/) _(opens in a new tab)_
+<a href="https://llm-powered-chatbot-system-with-rag-faiss-dhhuctnzvsnvpxsbxnkr.streamlit.app/" target="_blank">🚀 Click here to try it out</a>

 ## Features